DinoChiesa/devjam3-20170405/Labs/Core/10-Composite-APIs/README.md

-## Use Service Callout Policy to invoke the Google GeoCoding API
+## Use the ServiceCallout Policy to invoke the Google GeoCoding API

 1. Click on **+ Step**